Estimating Earth's Temperature Response with Transformed and Augmented OLS: Theoretical Framework: Cointegration and Multicointegration

 where $e_{t}$ is a stationary $I(0)$ error term with a constant mean and finite variance.

-In climate science, radiative forcing ($f_{t}$) and surface temperature ($ s_{t}$) exhibit similar behavior.
-While $f_{t}$ is driven by the accumulation of greenhouse-gas-induced energy imbalances and other forcing agents, which renders it a non-stationary $I(1)$ process, $s_{t}$ follows a coupled $I(1)$ trajectory governed by this shifting energy input.
+For example, in climate science, radiative forcing ($f_t$) and surface temperature ($s_t$) exhibit similar statistical characteristics.
+Increases in greenhouse gases and other forcing agents alter the Earth's energy balance, causing radiative forcing to behave as a non-stationary $I(1)$ process.
+Surface temperature adjusts to these changes over time and likewise exhibits non-stationary $I(1)$ behavior.
 If a coefficient $\lambda$ exists such that

 is stationary, then $f_{t}$ and $s_{t}$ are cointegrated.
-Here, $q_{t}$ represents the equilibrium error, interpreted physically as the instantaneous change in Earth's heat content (e.g., the net energy absorbed or released by the climate system).
+Here, $\lambda$ plays the role of the cointegrating coefficient $\beta$ in the general case, and $q_{t}$ represents the equilibrium error, interpreted physically as the instantaneous change in Earth's heat content (i.e., the net energy absorbed or released by the climate system).
 This cointegrating relationship suggests that radiative forcing imposes a long-term constraint on surface temperature.

-Cointegration is highly effective at isolating long-term, persistent relationships from transient noise.
-As an example, consider a year of unusually high aerosol loading.
-Even though $s_{t}$ might be depressed temporarily, the underlying long-run relationship with $f_{t}$ remains intact.
-Accordingly, despite short-term fluctuations, surface temperature will gradually align with the underlying forcing and ultimately exhibit patterns consistent with the long-term relationship observed.
+An appealing characteristic of cointegration is its robustness to short-lived noise and temporary deviations from the long-run relationship.
+For example, aerosol forcing may be unusually high in a particular year, temporarily depressing the surface temperature signal, $s_{t}$.
+Even so, the underlying relationship with radiative forcing, $f_{t}$, may remain intact.
+As the temporary disturbance fades, surface temperature converges back toward its long-run equilibrium with radiative forcing.